ocastorena/mythic-legends/docs/CONVENTIONS.md

 - Connections to long-lived objects such as `Camera`, `Players`, or `RunService` must be disconnected when their owning feature/view ends.
 Destroying a GUI does not clean up a listener attached to the camera.
 Destroying the actual signal source may supply cleanup for that source's listeners.
+- Responsive UI uses scoped `ViewportUtil.Observe` so it follows `Workspace.CurrentCamera` replacement.
+Camera locks follow the same replacement signal, release the old camera, and restore only properties they changed and still own when the final lock closes.
+- Instance-indexed caches release references when a descendant leaves their owned hierarchy, including streaming removal.
+Restore owned overrides before forgetting the instance; a returning instance gets a fresh baseline from its current properties.
 - Prevent an old yielding request, deferred callback, or tween completion from changing a stopped feature or a replacement view.
 Use cancellation or generation checks as appropriate, combining them when needed.
 Restore only temporary state the feature still owns.